-GlobalSign reviews its CP and CPS at least annually and makes appropriate changes so that GlobalSign operation remains accurate, transparent and complies with external requirements listed in the "Acknowledgements" section of this document.
-GlobalSign closely monitors CA/Browser Forum ballots and updates to the Requirements and implements updates to GlobalSign operations in a timely manner.
-New or modified versions of the CP, this CPS, Subscriber Agreements, or Relying Party agreements are published within seven days after being digitally signed by the CPS PACOM1 - CA Governance using an Adobe AATL PDF signing Certificate with appropriate timestamp.
+GlobalSign reviews its CP and CPS at least every 365 days and makes appropriate changes so that GlobalSign operation remains accurate, transparent and complies with external requirements listed in the "Acknowledgements" section of this document.

+GlobalSign closely monitors CA/Browser Forum ballots and updates to the CA/Browser Forum Requirements and implements updates to GlobalSign operations in a timely manner.

+New or modified versions of the CP, this CPS, Subscriber Agreements, or Relying Party agreements are published within seven days after approval.